moby/buildkit/README.md

   * Example: `target=Stage1`
 * filename: name of the Dockerfile (Default is 'Dockerfile'),set to use a differently-named Dockerfile.
   * Example: `filename=dockerfile.prod`,`filename=other.dockerfile`
-* dockerfilekey: dir path of the custom named context for Dockerfile.
+* dockerfilekey: name of the custom named context for a directory includes Dockerfile.
 Useful when there is more than one build source.
+  * Example: `dockerfilekey=dockerfile2`
   * Full command example:
-    * `buildctl --frontend=dockerfile.v0 --local dockerfile=. --local dockerfile2=/tmp dockerfilekey=dockerfile2` buildctl will try to use the `/tmp/Dockerfile` as Dockerfile.
+    * `buildctl --frontend=dockerfile.v0 --local dockerfile=. --local dockerfile2=/tmp --opt dockerfilekey=dockerfile2` buildctl will try to use the `/tmp/Dockerfile` as Dockerfile.
 * context: define additional build context with specified contents.
 In Dockerfile the context can be accessed when `FROM` name or `--from=name` is used.
 When Dockerfile defines a stage with the same name it is overwritten.
   * When using multiple contexts, use ":" to name the different contexts
   * Container Image: `context:alpine=docker-image://alpine`